Affiliate links on Android Authority may earn us a commission. Learn more.

 Billed annually: $79.99

 Strava is the world’s largest social platform for athletes.
 It is also one of the world’s largest route resources, with millions of users uploading workouts daily.
-If you are interested in full access to route-focused features, deeper insights, running/cycling training plans, and a more personalized training dashboard, a membership may be worth checking out.
+If you want full access to route-focused features, deeper insights, running/cycling training plans, and a more personalized training dashboard, a membership may be worth checking out.

 Training Log and Dashboard